MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                       \[LastModifiedDateTime \<DateTime?\>\]: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
                       \[Name \<String\>\]: The display name of the attachment.
-This does not need to be the actual file name.
+This doesn't need to be the actual file name.
                       \[Size \<Int32?\>\]: The length of the attachment in bytes.
                     \[Body \<IMicrosoftGraphItemBody\>\]: itemBody
                     \[BodyLastModifiedDateTime \<DateTime?\>\]: The date and time when the task body was last modified.